 Knowing that customer advocates are often two to three times more effective at persuading others to make a purchase (versus their non-advocate counterparts) through word-of-mouth promotions, you’d be silly not to lean on them to bring new customers into the fold.
 Plus, if you needed more convincing, it’s also been found that 76% of people say they are more likely to trust content shared by “normal people” than what’s shared directly by brands themselves.
 So if you’re reading between the lines, this is basically free customer acquisition.

-6. Customer advocacy increases brand awareness
+Customer advocacy increases brand awareness

 Customer advocacy makes it easier to identify customer needs proactively

 As mentioned earlier, a well-thought customer advocacy program opens up the door to gleaning useful insights from customers that can help you shape, evolve, and improve both your products and services as well as the overall customer experience.
 Because customer advocacy is all about creating a more open and ongoing dialogue with customers—in other words, building strong customer relationships—it’s an opportunity for brands to get a pulse on customer needs well before issues boil over.
 But we can’t stress it enough that should you decide to embrace customer input and feedback with open arms, you need to have a plan in place to take action on it—and communicate your action plan out to customers accordingly.

 Customer advocacy creates a support system for other customers

 If you operate an on-domain customer community or have a vibrant social media presence—especially on channels like Facebook Groups—you can empower your customer advocates to help and support other customers who aren’t as “in the know” as they are.
 Doing so can, in many ways, make them an extension of your customer service team by giving them the authority to respond to other customer questions or issues via community forums.
 As an added plus, this has the potential to create a “domino effect” of customer advocacy because the more other rank-and-file customers see “super users,” for lack of a better word, support the broader customer community, the more they will aspire to reach that same level of customer advocacy.
-In other words, customer advocates model the behaviors that they’d like to see in other customers and, as a result, become catalysts for a new wave of customer advocates.
+In other words, customer advocates model the behaviours that they’d like to see in other customers and, as a result, become catalysts for a new wave of customer advocates.

 Creating amazing customer experiences across the entire customer journey should be the number one priority for all brands today.
 This is the key to long-term customer advocacy.

-And while there are a lot of different ways to create a better, more engaging end-to-end customer experience, one winning approach is to implement customer self-service solutions on your site.
-Whether you decide to deploy a comprehensive knowledge base, dynamic FAQ, intelligent chatbot, or in-context help widget—or all of the above—putting more and better information in your customers’ hands whenever and wherever they need it will make them resilient.
+And while there are a lot of different ways to create a better, more engaging end-to-end customer experience, one winning approach is to deploy customer self-service solutions on your site.
+Whether you decide to exploit a comprehensive knowledge base, dynamic FAQ, intelligent chatbot, or in-context help widget—or all of the above—putting more and better information in your customers’ hands whenever and wherever they need it will make them resilient.